-For the second year in a row we have worked with Community Energy England to carry out research into community energy activities in our area.
-The aim of the research was to learn more about the impact of community energy in our region, the motivations and challenges faced and the future of the community energy sector.
+For the third year in a row we have worked with Community Energy England, to carry out research into community energy activities in our area.
+The aim of the research was to get insights into the community energy activity, the challenges facing the sector and its future plans.

-The research sets a benchmark for the sector moving forward and provides a clear indication on where the North West sits in terms of community energy.
+The research helps us track the progress of the sector in our region and provides an indication of where the North West sits in terms of community energy.

 Communities across the region have big ambitions for the future and are looking to scale up their projects.

 Headlines from the report:

 - 29 community energy organisations in the North West, with one new group created this year

 - 10 new full time equivalent (FTE) roles created in community energy groups this year